 If a child is absent in the morning and we do not have a reason we will make a phone call at approximately 9.30am to ensure the whereabouts of the child.

-Obviously we would not expect a child to be in school when they are ill and often if a child has certain things they may be sent home i.e. If a child has Diarrhoea or vomiting they should not be sent to school for 48 hours from their last ‘incidence.’
+Obviously, we would not expect a child to be in school when they are ill and often if a child has certain things they may be sent home i.e. If a child has diarrhea or vomiting they should not be sent to school for 48 hours from their last ‘incidence.’
 There are also a range of other illnesses whereby school takes medical advice in terms of how long a child should be kept off school.

 Over time if a pattern of poor attendance develops a number of things may happen:

 - A member of staff will want to speak to you to see if there is something school can do to support.

 - School may ask for a doctor’s note for your child.

 - You may receive a letter stating that school is concerned about your child’s level of attendance.